 Two protozoan names all campers should be aware of are Cryptosporidium and Giardia.
 Both of these pathogens are common in untreated water and usually originate from human or animal feces.
 If you get either of these protozoa in your system, then you will experience severe gastrointestinal issues like diarrhea or vomiting.

-Besides water tablets, the two most popular means of purifying stream water include boiling and water filters.
+Besides tablets, the two most popular means of purifying wild water include boiling and portable filters.

-Boiling water is usually considered the most effective method at killing harmful pathogens, but it has its cons as well.
-The most obvious drawbacks to relying on boiling water are that you will either need to spend some time building a fire or you’ll need to carry a canister stove and a fuel container with you.
-If you are going to boil water, however, just be sure to keep it at a rolling boil for at least one minute to thoroughly kill off harmful pathogens.
+The most obvious drawbacks to relying on boiling water are that it takes time (both to bring it to a boil and then waiting for it to cool down again) and you’ll need to carry a stove and fuel with you.
+If you are going to boil water just be sure to keep it at a rolling boil for at least one minute to thoroughly kill off harmful pathogens.

-Water filters, on the other hand, are devices that use cartridges to capture sand and bacteria from stream water.
-These are not to be confused with water purifiers, which are usually designed with chemicals or UV lights that are able to kill off more strains of bacteria and viruses.
-Some water filters come with sachets of activated charcoal to help enhance your water’s taste.
+Portable water filters, on the other hand, are devices that use cartridges to capture sediment and water-borne bacteria.
+These are not to be confused with purifiers, which rely on chemicals or UV lights that can kill off more strains of bacteria and viruses.
+Some filters come with activated charcoal to help improve the taste.

-A few of the major water filter & purifier designs include pumps, gravity filters, bottle filters, and squeeze filters.
+A few of the major filter and purifier designs include pumps, gravity filters, bottle filters, and squeeze filters.
 All of these filters have their pros and cons, but the major cons are that you’ll most likely have to do field cleaning and carry a bulkier device in your backpack.

-The major cons associated with water tablets are that they can take a long time to fully purify water, the water could have a strong chemical aftertaste, and iodine could cause health problems in some people.
-On the positive side, however, water tablets are the easiest to pack, easiest to use, and most inexpensive method of purifying water available.
+The major cons associated with purification tablets are that they can take a long time to purify water and can leave a strong chemical aftertaste.
+Iodine treatments can also cause health problems in some people.
+On the positive side, however, purification tablets are the easiest to pack, easiest to use, and the most inexpensive method of purifying water available.

-A pack of water tablets is an easy way to prevent yourself from serious infections while drinking wilderness water.
-Many water tablets now on the market can get rid of 99.9 percent of harmful pathogens, and some even have flocculation capabilities.
+A pack of tabs is an easy way to prevent yourself from serious ailments when drinking from untreated sources.
+Many purification tablets now on the market can get rid of over 99.9 percent of harmful pathogens, and some even have flocculation capabilities.
 Flocculation means these tablets can draw down sediment to make your water clear.

-Different water tablet companies vary in what they can and cannot eliminate from stream water, so be sure to read the manufacturer’s details carefully before purchasing any product.
-It should be noted, however, that water tablets generally can’t get rid of pollutants and man-made chemicals.
+Different tablet brands vary in what they can and cannot eliminate, so be sure to read the manufacturer’s details carefully before purchasing any product.
+It should be noted, however, that they generally can’t get rid of pollutants and man-made chemicals.

-Hikers who are concerned about weight will be happy to know that most packs of water tablets weigh only a few ounces.
-One jar of water tablets will certainly take up less space in your backpack than a few full bottles of clean water, a stove or a filter.
+Hikers who are concerned about weight will be happy to know that most packs weigh only a few ounces.
+One jar/sheet of water purification tablets will certainly take up less space in your backpack than a few full bottles of clean H2O, a stove, or a filter.